 But that doesn’t mean that cycads are living fossils.

-A paper published in Science last year attempted to shed light on this.
-Researchers at Kew Gardens took DNA from a representative sample of those 300 living species of cycads, many of which they have growing in the Palm House (botany nerds amongst you may wish to play “palm or cycad?” if you visit it).
+A paper published in Science last year attempted to shed light on this, but really just threw more shade.
+Researchers at Kew Gardens took DNA from a representative sample of those 300 living species of cycads, many of which they have growing in the Palm House (botany nerds amongst you may wish to play “palm or cycad?” if you visit).
 DNA tends to accumulate changes over time at a predictable rate in particular genes in particular groups of living things.
 This allows you to use the number of differences in the DNA sequences from two different species to estimate how long ago those two species diverged from their common ancestor.

 The two species shown above (Encephalartos ferox and Cycas thouarsii), are about as distantly related as two cycads can be.
 They appear to have diverged from a common ancestor that lived around 180 million years ago: about the same time that the common ancestor of blue-tits and Tyrannosaurus was strutting the Jurassic plains.